gravitee-io/gravitee-doc-gen/example/plugin/README.md

   keyStore:
     #
     type:  # Possible values: "" "JKS" "PKCS12" "PEM"
+    # Content
+    # When type = 'PKCS12' or 'JKS'
+    content:
+    # Path to cert file
+    # When type = 'PEM'
+    certPath:
+    # Path to key store
+    # When type = 'JKS' or 'PKCS12'
+    path:
+    # Path to private key file
+    # When type = 'PEM'
+    keyPath:
     # Certificate
     # When type = 'PEM'
     certContent:
+    # Private key
+    # When type = 'PEM'
+    keyContent:
     # Alias for the key
     # When type = 'JKS' or 'PKCS12'
     alias: